Enable Health is based in the Oxford area. The CQC has recently moved them out of "Special Measures" to "Good Overall".

-We just had an inspection in January, and we managed to turn the business right around; we’ve taken a really big stride.
+We had an inspection earlier in the year, and we managed to turn the business right around; we’ve taken a really big stride.
 We went from “Special Measures” and “Inadequate” to “Good” in all areas and “Good Overall”.
 It’s quite a relief, I can tell you!

 Do you feel that PASS was a contributing factor to your improvement?

 Our inspector was impressed by our progress, because they were basically looking to deregister us.
 It was that serious!
 It’s quite rare that you turn it around once it’s heading in that direction.
 He was very impressed and quite surprised that we’d succeeded, but he could see all the hard work that we’d put in.
 And our auditing process was so much easier for him too: rather than going in and out of folders and files, he could just click to check and see the last time someone got assessed or the last time something’s been updated.
 That was really good for him to be able to just log in and see that so easily.

 And now, we are going for “Outstanding” next!